Mahmud Dramali Pasha: Early life and career

-Mahmud was raised and educated at the Topkapi Palace at Istanbul.
+Mahmud Dramali Pasha was the son of the Halil Mehmet Bey, who was a Silahdar Agha between 1779-1783, and Zeynep Sultan, the daughter of Ahmed III.
+He was related to Muhammad Ali of Egypt.
+Mahmud was raised and educated at the Topkapi Palace at Constantinople.
 He participated in various campaigns throughout the Empire, rising to the rank of vizier and acquiring significant military skills.
 Enjoying the patronage of the Valide sultan, he was eventually posted in his family's home province of Drama, succeeding his father Melek Mehmed Pasha as governor.
 From this he got his sobriquet Dramali.

 In 1820 he was Pasha of Thessaly at Larissa and participated in the army of Hursid Pasha that was operating against the rebel Ali Pasha of Yannina.

 In the summer of 1821, as the Greek War of Independence began, he crushed the first rebellions by Greeks in the Agrafa and Mount Pelion regions.
-In June 1822 we was appointed Mora valesi, with the task of destroying the Greek revolt in its heart, the Morea.
+In June 1822 he was appointed Mora valesi, with the task of destroying the Greek revolt in its heart, the Morea.
 He assembled a well-equipped army of well over 20,000 men, a huge force by Balkan standards, and the largest Ottoman army to enter Greece since the Ottoman invasion of the Morea in 1715.
 These comprised among others ca. 8,000 cavalry, predominantly from Macedonia and Thrace, and several thousand veterans of the campaign against Ali Pasha.